Verrazzano-Narrows Bridge: Preparation

 Surveying work for the Verrazano-Narrows Bridge began in January 1959.
-The official construction on the bridge began on August 14, 1959, with a groundbreaking ceremony on the Staten Island anchorage.
+Construction officially began on August 14, 1959, with a groundbreaking ceremony on the Staten Island anchorage.
 Those in attendance included New Jersey governor Meyner, New York City mayor Wagner, and TBTA chairman Moses.
 Although Rockefeller had been invited to the event, neither he nor Assembly speaker Joseph F. Carlino showed up.
 In December 1959, the TBTA was put in charge of funding and building the bridge.
 To raise money for construction, Rockefeller signed a bill that would remove the 4% ceiling on the interest rates for the securities that the TBTA was selling to pay for the bridge.
 This ceiling would be lifted until June 1965.
 In essence, this meant that the TBTA could sell securities at much higher interest rates to raise the $320 million that was needed.

 Othmar Ammann was named as the senior partner for the project.
 Other notable figures involved chief engineer Milton Brumer; project engineers Herb Rothman and Frank L. Stahl; design engineer Leopold Just; Safety Engineer Alonzo Dickinson, and engineer of construction John West Kinney.
 Meanwhile, John "Hard Nose" Murphy supervised the span's and cables' construction.

 Before starting actual work on the bridge, the TBTA destroyed the structures at the future locations of the anchorages.
 The agency acquired 36 acre of the 138 acre within Fort Hamilton, in return for paying for a $12 million renovation of the Army installation and giving up 10.8 acre of land in Dyker Beach Park.
 A 1,000-ton World War I monument on the Brooklyn side, within the path of the future Seventh Avenue approach, was placed atop rolling logs and shifted 370 ft.
 The right-of-way for the Seventh Avenue approach was also being cleared, and despite initial opposition to the clearing work, all of the residents within the approach's path eventually acquiesced to moving elsewhere.
 To prevent contractors from delaying work on the expressways on either side of the bridge, Moses warned them of steep fines if the expressways were not completed by the time the bridge was finished.